Skip to content

 Check your old distributor’s terms of service to confirm code ownership.

-• Check your distributor’s dashboard (usually in release details)
+• Check your old distributor’s dashboard (usually in release details)

 • Export catalog data if available